Department of Soil Science and Water Resources

-The vision of the SSWR in achieving the vision of the faculty of agriculturethrough the following:
+The vision of the department of soil science and water resources (SSWR) in achieving the vision of the faculty of agriculture through the following:

-• Excellence in teaching methods for the supply of qualified cadres to community and developing the production of healthy food from the available natural resources through sustainable agricultural development, preservation of the environment and community service, and able to implement agricultural policies and competition locally and globally.
+• Excellence in teaching methods in the supply of qualified cadres to the community and developing the production of healthy food from the available natural resources through sustainable agricultural development, preservation of the environment and community service, and able to implement agricultural policies and compete locally and globally.

 • Encourage scientific research for sustainable agriculture production, and is able of worldwide competition.

 • Participation of SSWR in the agricultural and scientific conferences,and in the assessment of projects

 • Providing the results of scientific research and consultancy for investors and decision-makers.

 • Strengthen the channels of extension services, community service and the development of rural communities.

 The Program of the SSWR contributes in the college’s mission, which seeks to discover the dissemination and application of knowledge to efficient management of natural resources in order to provide food and sustainable agricultural development with the preservation of the environment.
 As the department to prepare qualified personnel for the development of agricultural production and community service by doing applied research to find solutions to the problems of society in the field of Agricultural especially the fields of soil and water resources.
 Our department also participates in the implementation of extension services for the transfer of knowledge and the results of applied research and to participate with other departments locally, regionally and internationally to develop education and scientific research.